Study Module in Supply Chain Management and Social Responsibility

 S1 and S2 = Hanken's summer semesters, teaching during the summer

-The application period for the study module in Supply Chain Management and Social Responsibility on MSc level starts during the spring of 2020.
-The electronic form will be available on this site.
+The application period for the study module in Supply Chain Management and Social Responsibility on MSc level is open until 12 September 2020, fill in this electronic form (click here).

 You will need to enclose a scanned copy of your official stamped transcript of records in order to prove that you have attained the demanded 10 ECTS of relevant studies (university level).
 The scanned copies cannot be older than 3 months, and the original needs to be issued by the university (which means that you cannot print out one yourself).
 The registration ends when 30 eligible students have signed up to the study module or when the predetermined registration time ends.

 If you wish to gain access to the study module through the "cooperation studies quota" you need to prove that you are registered as present at a university or university of applied sciences for the whole academic year: also enclose a scanned copy of your stamped certificate of enrollment.
 The scanned copies cannot be older than 3 months.

 Questions?
 Contact email@example.com.

-The 10 best applicants who fulfill all of the criteria (below) will be offered admission to study either Humanitarian Logistics in English or Supply Chain Management and Social Responsibility in Swedish on MSc level at Hanken.
+The 10 best applicants who fulfill all of the criteria (below) will be offered admission to study either Humanitarian Logistics in English or the major "Logistik och samhällsansvar" in Swedish on MSc level at Hanken.
 The ranking is based on the applicant's grades attained from the study module's courses.

 Admission criteria, all applicants need to fulfill the following and will be ranked based on the applicant's grades in the module's courses: